 Work has continued on the development of new income streams and the strengthening of existing ones.
-These initiatives include efforts to refresh and expand the financial contribution from our shops and lottery and to nurture and develop the many new supporter contacts gained from the capital appeal.
+These initiatives include efforts to refresh and expand the financial contribution from our shops and lottery and to nurture and develop the many new supporter contacts gained over recent years.
 As part of this process, an ongoing review and monitoring of all our income generating functions is in place, reflecting the challenging and competitive economic conditions in which we operate.